A remarkable class of elliptic surfaces of amplitude 1 in weighted projective space: Hodge theoretic aspects: the pure variation

-In case (c) the Picard lattice is isometric to $U \operp A_2(-1)$.
+For type 3 the Picard lattice is isometric to $U \operp A_2(-1)$.
 The transcendental lattice is an even lattice of signature $(2,16)$ and discriminant form the one of $A_2 $.
-Up to isometry, there is only one lattice, the lattice $A_2 \operp \operp^2 E_{8}(-1) $. \end{proof}
+Up to isometry, there is only one lattice, the lattice $A_2 \operp \operp^2 E_{8}(-1) $.
+For type 4 the Picard lattice is isometric to $U$.
+So by Example~\ref{exmpl:torsionqfBIS}, in this case the generic transcendental lattice is isometric to $ \operp^2 U \operp \operp^{2}E_8(-1)$. \end{proof}